futurewei-cloud/chogori-platform/docs/TXN.md

 ## GC process
 <mark>TODO</mark> give details on GC for WALs

+### GC for user records
+### GC for txn records
+probably match the user-records design above
+### GC for WAL

 ## Other ideas
-- It may be helpful to allow appications to execute operations in batches so that we can group operations to the same node into single message
+- It may be helpful to allow applications to execute operations in batches so that we can group operations to the same node into single message
 - Allow WI to be placed at any point in the history as long as they don't conflict with the read cache.
 - Consider using separate WAL for intents.
 Potentially cheaper to GC since we can just maintain a watermarm and drop the tail past the watermark once WIs are finalized.
 May cause write amplification though
 - provide atomic higher-level operations (sinfonia style):